So you want to rank on Google?

 Any dead resource that is relevant to your niche (where you have a similar page live on your site or are even willing to create one) could provide broken link building prospects.
 A dead resource is any page that is no longer accessible on the internet, usually returning a 404 page not found error or even worse a 500 server error.

 If you review the backlink list of the website you would like to get a link on, you will find a column that indicates that the page has a lot of outbound links.
 The more links a page has, the more likely one of them will be broken.
-Some long form authority articles literally have thirty or more links to external resources which were live at the time the article was created but which now have 404 or 505 error for whatever reason.
+Some long form authority articles literally have thirty or more links to external resources that were live at the time the article was created but which now have 404 or 505 error for whatever reason.
 The internet is constantly changing with websites going out of business or webmasters losing interest so there will be plenty of broken links to find.

 To check for outbound links first install Check My Links or LinkMiner on Chrome.
-Then run one of these extensions for each authority webpage that you are analysing and the extension will tell you which of those pages is returning a page not found error.
+Then run one of these extensions for each authority web page that you are analysing and the extension will tell you which of those pages is returning a page not found error.

 Check if the website is regularly updated.
 If the website is well maintained then ask yourself if your page is a legitimate replacement for the dead resource.